Category: 3_USA

 Oh: So what happened?

-The next morning we rose at 6:20am – Greg sure watched the clock, he even said we fell asleep at 10:45pm the night before! – he took a picture of this sunrise on Saturday 29 April 1972, and I made a fire and attempted and failed to bake some bread over the coals.
-Then at 7:20am PAUL GOT UP!
+The next morning we rose at 6:20am – Greg sure watched the clock, he even said we fell asleep at 10:45pm the night before!
+He took a picture of this sunrise on Saturday 29 April 1972, and I made a fire and attempted and failed to bake some bread over the coals.
+Then at 7:20am ‘PAUL GOT UP!’
 Who the hell was Paul?
+I have zero recollection of ‘Paul,’ yet here he was in Greg’s contemperaneously-scribbled diary, on our walk.
+Which I recall so clearly! (?)

 We ate coffee, dried fruit, biltong and biscuits.
 The wind was whistling, and it musta blown page 3 away, so on page 4 the weather was still cold but warming.
 Still very windy from the WNW.
-At point C on the map we were obviously following ‘we were only 25 yards off of our calculations!’
+At point C on the map we were obviously following, ‘we were only 25 yards off of our calculations!’
 We calculated and read the compass and left for point D at 10:15am.

 Point E at 11:30am after detouring around a vlei and throwing my pack across a stream (!).
 Point F was some half-dead trees and some ruins and we rested there for ten minutes to 12:20pm.

 Point G was a willow tree, a stone pillar and a little dam.
 We found it after a longish detour to find a place where we could cross the stream which was 4ft deep and 20ft wide.
+Greg sure provided detail!
 There we had lunch and a rest till 1:30pm.
 No mention of what we had for lunch but my guess would be coffee, dried fruit, biltong and biscuits.
 We ate in the shade while the mysterious Paul slept in the sun.
 Point H was an empty house and barn down a farm road.
 After a tricky crossing of a stream we were looking for a windmill.
 A glint of sun reflected off it revealed it and we headed up a rough hill, stopping halfway up for a rest and a drink.
 We reached the windmill, point I at 4:15pm and ate an apple.

-When we weren’t sure of our position, we would seat Paul under a tree and Greg and I would go and check and then come back, so the mystery Paul wouldn’t get too tired, I suppose?
+When we weren’t sure of our position, we would seat mystery fella Paul under a tree and Greg and I would go and check and then come back, so the mystery Paul wouldn’t get too tired, I suppose?

 We were now headed for a Mr Blom’s farm.
 On the way we got our first glimpse of Platberg in the distance, so that was heartening.
 We reached Mr Blom’s house at 4:45pm and he invited us in for tea!
 We chatted till ‘about 5:30pm’ – HA!
 Greg was less accurate over tea! – when it started to rain.